jieeewu/swine-genotype-expression-phenotype/README.md

 - bgen_reader (>=3.0.3)
 - cyvcf2 (>=0.8.0)

-Additionally, download the PrediXcanAssociation.py and Predict.py scripts from MetaXcan.
+You can also download the PrediXcanAssociation.py and Predict.py scripts from the Association_study folder or MetaXcan.

 ### Input Files